George Stephen Ritchie: Post naval career

 After his retirement from the Navy in 1971, Ritchie spent 18 months as a senior research fellow at Southampton University. he was then elected first in 1972 and again in 1977 as president of the International Hydrographic Bureau, thus spending 10 years in the Principality of Monaco, in the service of the then 50 Member States of the International Hydrographic Organization.

 Admiral Ritchie received the Founder's Medal of the Royal Geographical Society in 1972, the Gold Medal of the Royal Institute of Navigation (he was president from 1970 to 1972), the Silver Medal of the Royal Society of Arts and the Prix Manley-Bendall from the Academie de Marine.
 He was an honorary member of the Challenger Society for Marine Science and an emeritus Member of the Hydrographic Society, of which he had been the first president.

 After his return from Monaco he lived with his wife, Disa, in the family house built by his grandfather in the fishing village of Collieston, Aberdeenshire.
-The couple had three sons, John Patrick and Mark, and one daughter, Tertia.
+The couple had three sons, John, Paul and Mark, and one daughter, Tertia.
 He was a prolific author of books and other publications.
 His books include Challenger - The Life of a Survey Ship (1957), The Admiralty Chart (1967), his autobiography, No Day too Long: An Hydrographer's Tale (1992) and As it Was (2003).
 He wrote a regular column describing how hydrography used to be, for the international publication Hydro International from 1985-1995.
 A comprehensive list of his publications is given in the obituary that appeared in Imago Mundi.

 In 2009 he donated his collection on the history of hydrography to the Robinson Library at Newcastle University.

 He died on 8 May 2012 in Collieston, Aberdeenshire.